 Start by cleaning up your Twitter account

 You want to achieve a ratio balance of your account, which means having more followers than you are following.

-This doesn’t mean that you need a huge ratio difference, but if you are following 1,000s more users than are following you, it will look like your account is a bit desperate and might dissuade people from following you.
+This doesn’t mean that you need a huge ratio difference.
+But if you are following 1,000s of users more than are following you, it will look like your account is a bit desperate and might dissuade people from following you.